 Crassulaceae (Stonecrop family)

 INCI: Sempervivum tectorum

 The houseleek is widespread in Central and Southern Europe and grows on stony and chalky soil.
 The small enduring plant with an appearance similar to a small artichoke or cabbage possesses a dense rosette of succulent juicy leaves, that contain the curing agents.

 Characteristics and substances:

-Houseleek oil is an extraction oil (mazerat).
-The active ingredients within the succulent leaves of the houseleek are extracted using high-quality olive or soybean oil.
-The leaves of the plant contain tanning agents with a high concentration of malic acid, mucilage and alkaloids.
+The houseleek oil is an extraction oil (macerate).
+The fleshy leaves of the houseleek are extracted using high-quality soy oil and adjusted to a concentration of 5%.
+The plant leaves of the house root contain tannins, which have a high content of malic acid, slimes and alkaloids.

 Not intended for consumption!